mrtstr/obsidian/mathematics/stochastics/integrating over probability measures.md

 [[integrating over probability measures]]
 - how to calculate the [[probability]] of a [[set]] using a [[probability measure]] (two version)
 - what does it mean to integrate over a [[probability measure]] and how to translate it to a [[riemann integral]]
+- in which situations is this practically used and when is not possible?

 Back:
 ### integrating over probability measures